near/nearcore/chain/indexer/README.md

 To run the NEAR Indexer connected to Betanet we need to have configs and keys prepopulated, you can get them with the [nearup](https://github.com/near/nearup).
 Clone it and follow the instruction to run non-validating node (leaving account ID empty).

-Configs for beta net are in the `~/.near/betanet` folder.
-We need to ensure `"tracked_shards"` parameter in `~/.near/betaneta/config.json` set up properly.
+Configs for betanet are in the `~/.near/betanet` folder.
+We need to ensure that NEAR Indexer follows all the necessary shards, so `"tracked_shards"` parameter in `~/.near/betaneta/config.json` needs to be configured properly.
+For example, with a single shared network, you just add the shard #0 to the list:

-It has to be

 ```
 ...